Echo (mythology): Daphnis and Chloe

+Echo appears in a small but significant body of Greco-Roman visual art, typically in scenes depicting her unrequited love for Narcissus.
+Among the most famous depictions is the Pompeian fresco found in the House of Marcus Lucretius Fronto, where Echo is shown standing partly behind Narcissus as he gazes into the pool.
+The placement slightly removed from the center, and rendered in softer detail, appears to be a visual metaphor for the loss of agency and bodily presence described in Ovid’s Metamorphoses.
+Vase paintings from the 5th and 4th centuries BCE similarly depict Echo as an Oread integrated into the natural landscape, often emerging in rock formations or tree lines to emphasize her connection to mountains and her eventual dissolution into voice alone.
+These depictions stress Echo’s liminal role in myth: physically present but visually fading from the narrative space.

 Other

-Both the Homeric and Orphic Hymns to Pan reiterate Longus’ tale of Pan chasing Echo's secret voice across the mountains.
+Both the Homeric Hymn and Orphic Hymn to Pan reiterate Longus' tale of Pan chasing Echo's secret voice across the mountains.

 Codex 190 of Photius' Bibliotheca states that Pan's unrequited love for Echo was placed there by Aphrodite, angry at his verdict in a beauty contest.

-Nonnus’ Dionysiaca contains a number of references to Echo.
-In Nonnus’ account, though Pan frequently chased Echo, he never won her affection.
+Nonnus' Dionysiaca contains a number of references to Echo.
+In Nonnus' account, though Pan frequently chased Echo, he never won her affection.
 Book VI also makes reference to Echo in the context of the Great Deluge.
 Nonnus states that the waters rose so far that even high on the hills Echo was forced to swim.
 Having escaped the advances of Pan, she feared now the lust of Poseidon.

 Whereas Nonnus is adamant that Pan never wins Echo, in Apuleius' The Golden Ass Pan is described with Echo in his arms, teaching the nymph to repeat all manner of songs.
-Similarly in the Suda Echo is described as bearing Pan a child, Iynx.
+Similarly in the Suda, Echo is described as bearing Pan a child, Iynx.
 Other fragments mention a second daughter, Iambe.

 Medieval depiction

+Harrison describes how medieval European writers transformed Echo from a nymph into a mortal noblewoman, adapting her story to explore themes of courtly love, desire, and pride.
+These retellings often used Echo to comment on human emotion and social conduct within aristocratic culture.